Find out how you can use bonus depreciation to boost your write-offs in the first year of using qualified assets and certain leasehold improvements.

 - Film, TV, and live theatrical productions placed in service after September 27, 2017

 Prior to the TCJA, only new property that met the requirements qualified for bonus depreciation.
-However, used assets may also qualify if they meet the following conditions:
+However, used assets may also qualify under current bonus depreciation rules, provided they meet the following conditions:

 - The asset was not used by the taxpayer or predecessor before its acquisition